silver-language/silver-data-go/task/task overview.md

 Task Overview
 =============

-This is a rough outline of the high level tasks for the silver-data parser.
+This is a rough outline of the high level tasks for silver-data.

 1. [Lexer](#1-lexer)
 2. [Parser](#2-parser)